infnada/SysOS/README.md

 Now we integrate our physical Storage Systems (like NetApp/EMC...) to `Infrastructure Manager`, we can control performance issues with `Monitor` and automatically link it to VMWare VMs IOPS/IOwaits issues.
 Or with `Backups Manager` we can perform Storage Snapshots, Instant VM Recovery, File Recovery and much more.

-But... why not integrate it to Ansible, Terraform and many others and work as GitOps method with `Notepad`?
+But... why not integrate it to Ansible, Terraform and many others to work as GitOps method with `Notepad`?

 Or just open a SSH shell with `SSH` or maybe... upload/download files with `SFTP` to these VMs.

 As said, same with PCI Compliance checks, services management, security audits...

+---

+> This project is for ProdOps, DevOps, NetOps, SecOps... people, yeah; anyOps

 ## Installation